 Lone Tree Road is a straight climb and descent out-and-back out of an agricultural valley up a draw into the surrounding hills surrounding.
-It’s only the third or fourth best ride in the Hollister area, after Fremont Peak and San Juan Grade and perhaps Cienega Rd (see Adding Miles below).
+It’s only the third or fourth best ride in the Hollister area, after San Juan Canyon Road and San Juan Grade and perhaps Cienega Rd (see Adding Miles below).
 The climb is challenging and harder than the total elevation gain suggests, since the first 3 miles are flat—more like, 3000 ft gain in 7 miles.
 Expect a fair amount of 8-12% stuff.

 The ride has three drawbacks.
 1) The road surface is poor (see above)—an irritant on the ride up, a serious impediment to joy on the descent.
 The surface deteriorates as you ascend, so you could turn around if and when it gets unpleasant.
 2) The scenery is all the same and a bit vanilla—grassy, rounded hills.
 “Lone Tree Road” is a pretty accurate name.
 I can imagine some people loving this landscape, but for me it’s just OK.
-The scenery on our other two area rides (Fremont Peak and San Juan Grade) is much better.
+The scenery on our other two area rides (San Juan Canyon Road and San Juan Grade) is much better, assuming you prefer oak canopy to grassland.
 Since there is next to no cover, I wouldn’t do this ride on a hot, sunny afternoon.
 3) There is no summit, pass, or other “top of the world” culmination providing you with the grand vista—the road hits a gate before you summit and you turn around.

 All that not withstanding, it’s still a good ride and worth doing.